ilejohn-official/background-job-runner/README.md

   ### Test cases
    - execute `php artisan app:run-test-jobs {case}` where case is a,b,c or d which are 4 different scenarios been evaluated. app/Console/Commands/RunTestJob.php has the details of what each case tests for. check the log files in storage/logs for the output.
+Allow for for 10 seconds in betweeen in each run so the loop can reset properly.
 You can modify for more variation.

 ## Advanced Features